banzaicloud/pipeline/docs/developer.md

 [GitHub](./github-app.md), [GitLab](./gitlab.md) or the [Google](./google-app.md) tutorial.
 Please set the `token` in the `[github]` section, the `baseURL` in the `[gitlab]` section in `config.yml`, and the `clientId` and the `clientSecret` in `dex.yml`'s `connectors:` section.

-> If you are not using HTTPS set auth.secureCookie = false, otherwise you won't be able to login via HTTP and you might be getting 401 errors, locally you should set it to `false`.
+> If you are not using HTTPS set auth.cookie.secure = false, otherwise you won't be able to login via HTTP and you might be getting 401 errors, locally you should set it to `false`.

 ### Environment